QuickPixel/quickboot/README.md

 ---

 ## <a name="project-setup"></a> Project Setup
-* Agree to the .rvmrc request
-* Change the Project name (quickboot) in .rvmrc, close and reopen the terminal window.
+* Change the Project name (quickboot) in .ruby-gemset, close and reopen the terminal window.
-* Agree to the .rvmrc request again
 * Install Node
     * [Node.js Installer](http://nodejs.org/)
 * Install the Gulp